omarov10001/Portfolio/COVID Dashboard/README.md

 ## Overview

-* The goal is to build a COVID report that shows summarized information about the deaths and current percentage of infections.
+* The goal of this project is to build a COVID report that shows summarized information about the deaths and current percentage of infections.
 * The tools used are SQL server and Tableau

 ## Data transformation and data preparation